‘Inspiring the next generation of engineers’ research report

-Engineering features in third place overall, but only one in seven girls themselves would consider an engineering job (13 per cent), whilst technology is in the fourth slot, with only one in nine girls considering a career in this area (11 per cent).
+Engineering features in third place overall, but only one in seven girls themselves would consider an engineering job (13%), whilst technology is in the fourth slot, with only one in nine girls considering a career in this area (11%).

 When parents think about their child’s career, very clear gender stereotypes emerge.
 Parents of girls think they would be most interested in the Arts, Education and Childcare, Healthcare and Hair and Beauty, whilst parents of boys think they would most like to go into Technology, Information Technology, Engineering, and Sport.

-The research took place across April to June 2019, with boys and girls aged six to 15, their parents, and STEM teachers of children this age.
-This consisted of in-depth interviews across England, involving 16 children, 15 parents, and six teachers, followed by an online survey across the UK, with over 1,000 children and their parents, and almost 150 STEM teachers.
+The research took place across April to June 2019, with boys and girls aged 6 to 15, their parents, and STEM teachers of children this age.
+This consisted of in-depth interviews across England, involving 16 children, 15 parents, and 6 teachers, followed by an online survey across the UK, with over 1,000 children and their parents, and almost 150 STEM teachers.